 - 5 Things Food Processors are good at

 - 6 Things Food Processors are not good at

 When buying a food processor, first consider whether you have counter space for it.
-If you don't keep it on the counter, and don't have a dishwasher to toss all the bits into for quick clean-up, you will likely end up as one of those people who never uses it.
+If you don’t keep it on the counter, and don’t have a dishwasher to toss all the bits into for quick clean-up, you may end up as one of those people who never uses it.

 In the UK, it is very easy to get combo units that have both the standard food processing bowl, and a blender jug attached to it as well, making the appliance both a true blender and a true food processor.
 These are great space savers.

 Magimix is the big brand in France; Kenwood and Braun are the big brands in the UK.
 In the US and Canada, the dominant brand name remains Cuisinart, though KitchenAid has come on strong as of late.

 It’s true that food processors are not an essential item.
 Many people, though, would give up a lot of other things in their kitchens before they gave up their food processors.
 Just as many people, though, have them, and use them only rarely, reaching instead for a chef’s knife.
 Unless you know someone is asking for one or thinking of getting a food processor specifically, perhaps they are not necessarily an ideal candidate for the gift of a food processor.
 Many food processors get stored inside cupboards, and those stored inside cupboards tend never to be used.

 Basic parts of a food processor